-Mental health services covered in this manual include: Community Mental Health Rehabilitative Services (CMHRS), Enhanced Behavioral Health Services (EBH), Mental Health Case Management (MHCM), and Treatment Foster Care Case Management (TFC-CM).
-This chapter describes general requirements for the provision of these mental health services.
+This chapter describes general requirements for the provision of the mental health services listed below.
 Providers should refer to the below Appendices and Supplement for information on definitions, service authorization and additional service specific requirements.

 Appendix A: Definitions

 Appendix C: Service Authorization